turingschool/front-end-curriculum/projects/module-1/hang-in-there-v2.md

   - SRP (Single Responsibility Principle) and DRY (don't repeat yourself) conventions
   - Readability - semantic naming, consistency, conciseness

-Competency & understanding of these concepts can be demonstrated in many ways. **The following examples are not checklists to complete!** They are illustrations to guide your team asks as you develop this project and continue your learning.
+Competency & understanding of these concepts can be demonstrated in many ways. **The following examples are not checklists to complete!** They are illustrations to guide your team as you develop this project and continue your learning.

 <section class="answer">
 ### OOP competency examples